GodHybrid/RiskOfSlimeRain/to-do.md

 -All items are consumable and provide permanent buffs or boosts to the character.\
 -Items have a specific amount of various ingredients to craft with: common - 4 ingredients, uncommon - 6, rare - 8.\
 -Usable items are not craftable (found in chests?
 Rare drop?
 There should definitely be a limit on how many a player can carry.
 Use time limitation can be a debuff akin to Potion Sickness)\
--Items have a use cap after which they become unusable.
-(Remove the cap but give diminishing upgrades?)\
+-Items have a use cap after which they become ineffective.

 **All items need their sprites/effects redrawn/resized to fit Terraria's aesthetic** **All damage scaling/percentage is based off of the currently held weapon.
 This is a subject to change.**